davidakennedy/davidakennedy.com/_src/blog/2015-03-10-accessibility-as-a-framework/index.md

 When I [tweeted this](https://twitter.com/DavidAKennedy/status/479991228239736832) awhile back:

-> If web designers and developers put as much energy into accessibility as they do building "frameworks," the Web would be a lot better off.
+> If web designers and developers put as much energy into accessibility as they do building "frameworks," the web would be a lot better off.

 [One response](https://twitter.com/woodwardjd/status/479992364392792064) really got my mind turning: